 If you’re going to be using your torch with gloves on, or in wet conditions, there are a couple of things to look out for.

 A larger power button will make the torch much easier to use.
 This is true of general use, but especially if you’re wearing gloves.

 A button that is relatively large and pronounced will make your life a lot easier.
-It will make it easier to turn the torch on in the dark (because you can feel the switch), and more convenient to click through the different modes.
+It will make it easier to turn the torch on in the dark (because you can feel the switch), and more convenient to click through the different brightness settings.

-Some of even the best LED torches have a clicking system to navigate through different light modes.
+Even many of the best torches require you to ‘scroll’ through the different light modes by repeatedly clicking the power button.
 It can take a while to find the mode you want, so I’d recommend getting used to how it works before you take it outside to use in the wilderness.
 You don’t want to be caught in an emergency where you’re fumbling about with the buttons.